MuntasirSZN/dotfiles/README.md

 ## License

 This dotfiles repository is released under the MIT License.
-See the [LICENSE](./LICENSE) file for details.
+See the [LICENSE](./LICENSE) file for more information.